neutron-org/neutron-docs/docs/neutron/modules/3rdparty/skip/block-sdk/overview.md

 # Overview

-🌐 **The Block SDK is a toolkit for building customized blocks.** The Block SDK is a set of Cosmos SDK and ABCI++ primitives that allow chains to fully customize blocks to specific use cases.
+🌐 **The Block SDK is a toolkit for building customized blocks.** The Block SDK is a set of Cosmos SDK and ABCI++ primitives that allows chains to fully customize blocks to specific use cases.
 It turns your chain's blocks into a highway consisting of individual lanes with their own special functionality.

 Skip has built out a number of plug-and-play lanes on the SDK that your protocol can use, including in-protocol MEV recapture and Oracles!
 Additionally, the Block SDK can be extended to add your own custom lanes to configure your blocks to exactly fit your application needs.